teddyhwang/django-cheetah/README.md

 ## Export static HTML Files and Compile Assets for Prodution

-1. From the `site/` folder, run `make`
+**WARNING** this is a very poor method of building the project as it uses `sed` to turn `DEBUG` to `False` and then back to `True` once the build finishes.
+The plan is to create a django management command that can automate all of this.

+1. Edit `Makefile` and replace `{{ project_name }}` with the same name used
+above when installing the project.
+1. Type `make` from terminal to build the files.
 1. All HTML views will be exported into `site/www`
-1. All compiled assets will be found in `site/www/media` - the assets for production use can be found in `site/www/media/compiled/`
+1. All compiled assets will be found in `site/www/static` - the assets for production use can be found in `site/www/static/compiled/`

 ## Tips, Tricks and Known Issues